-Speaking of sound quality, it brings us to the next section of our 2.1 speaker guide.
-The bass is important in any audio device.
+Speaking of sound quality, it brings us to the next section of our 2.1 speaker system guide.
+A good bass is important in any audio device.
 You need to make sure your system features a powerful subwoofer for impeccable audio and decent bass volume level.
 For example, a 5-inch or 6.5-inch driver of the subwoofer will be less powerful than one of a larger size.
 A 2.1 speaker system will come with a woofer for sure, because the 1 in 2.1 system channels refers to how many subwoofers there are.

 However, the size of the components isn’t the only thing you should consider when thinking about your audio quality.
 The RMS power and peak power will also affect the audio of your speaker system, but our experts will go into more detail about that later.

 Other factors that affect the sound quality which our experts have mentioned before include which direction your speaker systems fire in, how many dedicated drivers there are, and technologies.

 Take Klipsch for example.
 They have the coveted Tractrix Horn Technology, which enhances the accuracy of your bass, middle-range drivers and higher volume tones.
-If your system is THX certified like the Logitech Z623 system, then you can bet on the best sound speaker systems can offer with just 2.1 channels.
+If your system is THX certified like the Logitech Z623 system, then you can bet on the excellent sound speaker systems can offer with just 2.1 channels.

 The placement of the 2.1 sound speakers will also affect the sound quality.
 If you have wireless speakers, the flexibility of placement will give you more options to find the listening sweet spot.
 Even if your computer speakers are not wireless, you should play around with the positioning to figure out the best setup.